SaumoPal97/jekyll-now/_posts/2018-5-20-GSoC Progress.md

   - Implementing CNN to train on the above dataset and test on a hold out dataset for classifying the UI activities[DONE]
   - Comparing performances across various pre-trained CNN models like VGG16[DONE]
 * Week 3
-  - Comparing the method from Phase 1 with this method and with word level bidirectional RNN described in the last two links[DONE]
+  - Comparing the method from Phase 1 with this method and with word level bidirectional RNN described in the last two links
 * Week 4
   - Working on integrating the embeddings obtained from the fully connected penultimate layer of the CNN as a starting point for graph embeddings as described in the fourth paper (requires a little more research)